sxs-collaboration/spectre/docs/Installation/Installation.md

 For instructions on installing SpECTRE on clusters please refer to the \ref installation_on_clusters "Installation on clusters" page.

+### Quick-start guide for code development with Docker and Visual Studio Code

+If you're new to writing code for SpECTRE and would like to jump right into a working development environment, a good place to start is our \ref dev_guide_quick_start_docker_vscode.
+If you prefer setting up your development environment differently, read on!

 ### Dependencies

 #### Required: